Huy-DNA/Cpp-STL-compatible-DSA/Algorithmic problems/Sorting problem/Linear-time sort/Bucket sort/README.md

     * Worst-case running time: $\Theta(n^2)$ (ex. when all elements end up in one bucket)
 * Space complexity: $\Theta(n)$
 * Other technical:
-    * NOT stable because this specific version of Insertion sort is not stable).
+    * NOT stable (because this specific version of Insertion sort is not stable).
 However, fixing this is quite trivial.
-    * NOT inplace
+    * NOT in-place
     * Only works with random-access iterator (in C++ terminology)

 Observations: